Skip to main content

 loopbooleanLoop back to first slide after last; defaults to true

-showDotsbooleanShow Pagination.Basic pill dots below carousel; defaults to true
+showDotsbooleanShow Pagination.Basic pill dots; defaults to true

 heightnumberSlide height in dp; defaults to 220